FikaWorks/website/content/blog/what-fikaworks-offers-clients/index.md

 #### Split Brain

-Every engineer in your office as part of a consultancy are being pulled in two directions.
+Every engineer in your office that is part of a consultancy, is being pulled in two directions.
 Should they serve their client's best interest or serve the consultancy.
-You will find this is not always the case.
+You will find your best interest is not always the objective.
 Context switching between serving the employer and serving the client can not only cause stress to the engineer but can have a direct impact on the work being delivered.

 #### Chill and Bill